In a beautiful autumn day, somewhere in the United States, an unholy virus ravages the world killing billions within just a few moments.

 I finally gave in and read David Moody's Autumn a little bit ago, because my room mate pestered me to.
 I have to admit, the book was leaps about bounds better than the film.

-Then again, 'much better' was not saying much as this movie could not get 'much worse' in the story telling, scripting, and editing.
+get 'much worse' in the story telling, scripting, and editing.
 To top it all off 'made for tv' just cinches it for me.
-The movie was not that great.
+The movie was not that great. |

 Though, many of my favorite movies did not have the greatest plot in the world (Rocky Horror Picture Show) but were good for other reasons.
 This budget driven, indie directed zombie flick might be for you if you are into badly edited badly scripted plots.

-Autumn is available on DVD or if you would rather, instant download from Amazon Or, if you would rather read it (what I would recommend) you can Buy it in paperback or for kindle.
+or if you would rather, instant download from Amazon Or, if you would rather read it (what I would recommend) you can Buy it in paperback or for kindle.
+But Seriously.
+Buy the Book, not the DvD By the way, David Moody, if you are reading this, have more of a hand in production of your art, you lose fans this way. |

 Do you disagree with our review here?
 If so, please feel free to submit your own review, let others know what you think and share your story.